Siddardar/portfolio-v3/content/projects/CourtScan.md

 showInProjects: true
 ---

-A lightweight Python script to check for the availablity of badminton courts
+A lightweight Python script to check for the availablity of badminton courts based on location